Sujan167/IMDB-Movie-Scraper/README.md

 pip install beautifulsoup4 requests
 ```
 ## Usage
+1.)
 Clone the repository using the following command:

-Copy code
 ```bash
 git clone https://github.com/Sujan167/IMDB-Movie-Scraper.git
 ```
+2.)
 Navigate to the cloned repository using the following command:

 ```bash
 cd movie_scraper
 ```
-Run the imdb_scraper.py script using the following command:
+3.)
+Run the movie_scraper.py script using the following command:

 ```bash
 python3 movie_scraper.py
 ```
 Once the script is executed, the data will be saved in the popular_movies.csv file in the same directory.

-License
+## License
-This project is licensed under the MIT License - see the [LICENSE]() file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://choosealicense.com/licenses/mit/) file for details.